alexbrandsen/billy-reads-slack/README.md

 # billy-reads-slack

-Fill in your slack token on line 25 and the refresh rate on line 86, then run the script and enjoy!
+Fill in your Slack token and channel ID at the start of the file, then run the file.
+It will play the latest message in that channel, then check every x second (60 by default) for new messages.